emilesilvis/emilesilvis.github.io/posts/18-06-2025-maths-is-now-the-best-part-of-my-day.md

 The other day, my partner asked me, "When will you actually finish all of this maths stuff?" — my answer came quickly: "Never".

 Following my curiosity is what makes life interesting.
 So learning maths will stay a part of my life.
 Apart from being the favourite part of my day (tablet out, calculator ready, let's go!), it's making possible what I once only dreamt about: more advanced mathematical topics, machine learning, economics, physics.
-It already gave me the confidence [to build a modern computer from scratch](https://emilesilvis.com/i-built-a-computer.html).
 The list goes on.
 It's teaching me discipline and patience.
 But most of all, I fundamentally changed my relationship with maths.

 I'm looking forward to doing some maths tomorrow.
 And for that, I'm grateful.